-Quick Answer: The BenQ HT4550i is the best projector under $2,000 for most buyers in 2026 — a 4K DLP with a maintenance-free 4LED engine (20,000 hours), roughly 3,200 ANSI lumens, 100% DCI-P3 color, and built-in Android TV, for around $1,999.
-For the most accurate 3LCD color pick the Epson Home Cinema 3800 ($1,699); for the best value 4K the Optoma UHD55 ($1,499); for gaming the BenQ TK700STi ($1,499); for a smart all-in-one the XGIMI Horizon Ultra ($1,699); and for a laser bright-room image the Epson EpiqVision LS300 ($1,999).
+Quick Answer: For the best all-around picture under a strict $2,000 ceiling, the Epson Home Cinema 3800 ($1,599-1,799) is the honest top pick — 4K PRO-UHD 3LCD color with no rainbow artifacts.
+Buyers able to stretch further should look at the BenQ HT4550i, a 4K DLP with a maintenance-free 4LED engine (20,000 hours), roughly 3,200 ANSI lumens and 100% DCI-P3 color — but its real 2026 price is ~$2,999, not the $1,999 it launched at.
+For the best value 4K that stays under $2,000, the Optoma UHD38x ($1,199-1,399); for gaming the BenQ TK700STi ($1,499); for a smart all-in-one the XGIMI Horizon Ultra ($1,699); and for a laser bright-room image the Epson EpiqVision LS300 (~$1,999).

 The $1,000–$2,000 bracket is where home projection stops compromising: every projector here is genuinely 4K, most run a laser or LED light source you never have to service, and the color gamuts widen from basic Rec.709 to full DCI-P3 for real HDR.
 We tested the best premium projectors of 2026 on real (ANSI) brightness, 4K sharpness, color accuracy, HDR tone-mapping, input lag, and value.
 If your budget is tighter, see our best projector under $1000 guide for the mid-range sweet spot; if you can stretch to a flagship laser, our best home theater projector pillar and best 4K laser projector roundup cover the premium tier above this one.